-I hope to pursue a M.S. degree in computer science, and my long-term aspiration is to get a Ph.D. and continue my research career in research labs. / I hope to pursue a Ph.D. degree in computer science, and my long-term aspiration is to continue my research career in research labs.
-My main interests lie in artificial intelligence (AI) and natural language processing (NLP).
-Based on my solid engineering background and rich research experience, I believe I am an ideal candidate for your exciting program.
+I am very interested in the field of artificial intelligence (AI) and natural language processing (NLP).
+I am planning to obtain a Ph.D. degree in computational science, which will enable to pursue my long-term aspiration in academia.
+I have strong backgrounds in both research and engineering, and am confident that I am a good candidate for your exciting program,

-During the first two years in my undergraduate program, I participated in many EECS competitions and projects.
-One especially rewarding experience came in 2017, when I participated in the XXX Competition as a member of the XXX Group.
-In order to provide synthetic biologists with an online community, we designed a website, Biohub 2.0, with an efficient search engine, a forum and a flexible plugin system.
-My main contribution was to implement the search engine.
-To begin, I cleaned the official dataset and removed noisy data.
+I participated in the XXX Competition as a member of the XXX Group in my junior year.
+Our project was building an online community for synthetic biologists.
+Together, we designed and constructed a website, Biohub 2.0, with an efficient search engine, a forum and a flexible plugin system.
+My main main role in the project was to build and optimize the search engine.
+I cleaned the offical dataset to removed noisy data.
 Then, I built an intelligent search engine with features such as fuzzy search and multi-condition search.
 In addition, I used a third-party java library to accelerate database access and search.
 Eventually, our search engine achieved high precision and high speed.
 Our website was unanimously appreciated by the judges and ultimately won the gold prize.
 This experience inspired my interests in computer science, especially data-driven intelligent systems, and laid the foundation for my further study on artificial intelligence.

 In 2018, I joined the Honors Program in Artificial Intelligence of XXX University and took many theoretical courses, such as Pattern Recognition and Digital Image Processing.
 I felt deeply attracted by the exciting field of AI and earned A or A+ in all AI-related courses.